pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 ## <a id='yaml-files'></a> Working with YAML files

-In many cases, you can manage workload life cycles through CLI commands.
+In many cases, workload life cycles can be managed through CLI commands.
-However, you might find cases where you want to manage a workload by using a `yaml` file.
+However, there may be cases where managing the workload through direct interactions and edits of a `yaml` file is preferred.
-The Apps CLI plug-in supports using `yaml` files.
+The Apps CLI plug-in supports using `yaml` files to meet that need.

-The plug-in is designed to manage one workload at a time.
-When you manage a workload using a `yaml` file, that file must contain a single workload definition.
+When a workload is managed using a `yaml` file, that file **must contain a single workload definition**.
-Plug-in commands support only one file per command.

 For example, a valid file looks similar to the following example: